w3c/i18n-discuss/explainers/string-meta-explainer.md

 For the subset of data values that are natural language text, however, the lack of a consistent means to encode and exchange natural language metadata in the APIs or data formats between systems means that there is effectively an “air gap” that prevents otherwise well-formed consistently-presented data from being exchanged without resorting to private use or other workarounds.
 In the appendix of this document we’ll present one or two examples, but for a thorough understanding, please see our above linked docs.

+### Why `Localizable`?

+The name `Localizable` was suggested by Marcos Caceres as part of an attempt to address our comments on Web Payments.
+The idea is that it represents a natural language string.
+Some proprietary implementations contain names like `LString` for this type of purpose.
+The name is not necessarily the best for this type, since "localizable" implies that the value is available in multiple languages or has other features of a localization solutions.

+Alternatives generally lean on "i18n" rather than localization.
+For example, see the `i18n` namespace in JSON-LD.

 ### What else are we doing?